-- Southeastern Wisconsin is a dynamic and increasingly interconnected economic force. - Targeted initiatives are underway to position the region nationally as a leader - For these efforts to succeed, the region must address fundamental infrastructure issues with a real commitment to cross jurisdictional cooperation and collaboration. - Affordable housing is a key infrastructure issue. - To create a regional environment that nurtures economic growth and vitality all of Southeastern Wisconsin must have an array of housing options that can sustain a diverse and dynamic population.
+- Southeastern Wisconsin is a dynamic and increasingly interconnected economic force. - Targeted initiatives are underway to position the region nationally as a leader. - For these efforts to succeed, the region must address fundamental infrastructure issues with a real commitment to cross jurisdictional cooperation and collaboration. - Affordable housing is a key infrastructure issue. - To create a regional environment that nurtures economic growth and vitality, civic leaders must ensure that all of Southeastern Wisconsin must have an array of housing options that can sustain a diverse and dynamic population.